 Whether raw or cooked, red cabbage is one of the best ingredients for winter salads.
 When raw it adds crunchy interest, while cooked, it adds extra sweetness.

-This vegetarian strudel is chockfull of flavor thanks to the pairing of sautéed red cabbage with wine, onions, pear, pine nuts, butter and herbs.
+This vegetarian strudel is chockfull of flavour thanks to the pairing of sautéed red cabbage with wine, onions, pear, pine nuts, butter and herbs.

 It's a delectable main course that will no doubt help diners appreciate the virtues of red cabbage.